axodotdev/cargo-dist/book/src/reference/config.md

 Possible values:

-* `axodotdev`: Use axo Releases (currently in closed beta)
 * `github`: Use GitHub Releases (default if ci = "github")

 Specifies what hosting provider to use when hosting/announcing new releases.

 By default we will automatically use the native hosting of your CI provider, so when running on GitHub CI, we'll default to using GitHub Releases for hosting/announcing.

-If axo Releases and GitHub Releases are both enabled, we will host/announce on both platforms, but the GitHub Release's contents will regard the axo Release as the canonical source for the files.
-Specifically if you have a [shell installer][shell-installer], the GitHub Release will contain a shell installer that fetches from axo Releases and it will tell you to `curl | sh` with a URL to axo Releases.

-(Ideally files uploaded to both hosts should be bitwise identical, which means we have to "pick" a host to win for fetching installers, and if you're using axo Releases at all you *probably* want that one to win.)

 ### `display`